5 Best Trailer Hitches for GMC Terrain: Practical Picks for Reliable Towing

 • Older vehicles often need bolt hole cleaning or tapping before hardware will thread easily

-Verdict A rugged, factory-style Class 3 hitch that gives GMC Terrain owners a reliable 2-inch receiver and tested towing capacity for everyday recreational towing.
+Verdict: A rugged, factory-style Class 3 hitch that gives GMC Terrain owners a reliable 2-inch receiver and tested towing capacity for everyday recreational towing.

-2. CURT Class 3 Trailer Hitch 2" Receiver (Model 13176)
+Draw-Tite Class 3 Trailer Hitch 2" Receiver for Chevrolet Equinox / GMC Terrain

-CURT Class 3 Trailer Hitch 2" Receiver (Model 13176)
+Draw-Tite Class 3 Trailer Hitch 2" Receiver for Chevrolet Equinox / GMC Terrain

 Pros: